 In Section 12.2, we discuss inverse sampling for capture-recapture where the initial capture size is pre-determined but we sample until a fixed number of tagged items are recaptured.
 Here, the second capture size is random.
 An example is provided to compute the estimate as well as its estimated standard deviation.

-In Section 12.3, the random response model is introduced to promote more truthful answers to senstive questions.
-An example is given to illustrate how to compute the estimate as well its estimated standard deviation.
+In Section 12.3, the random response model is introduced to promote more truthful answers to sensitive questions.
+An example is given to illustrate how to compute the estimate as well as its estimated standard deviation.

 Lesson 12: Ch.
 18.1 of Sampling by Steven Thompson, 3rd edition

-- use capture-recapture sampling method to estimate population size,
+- Apply the capture-recapture sampling method to estimate the size of a population,

-- distinguish between capture-recapture method and inverse capture-recapture method,
+- Distinguish between the capture-recapture method and the inverse capture-recapture method,

-- use inverse capture-recapture sampling method to estimate population size, and
+- Apply the inverse capture-recapture sampling method to estimate the size of a population, and

 - Apply the random response model to address the issue of sensitive questions in survey research.